“A CEO should spend 100% of their time raising money…

 Finally, if you become too absorbed in raising capital, your business may regress a bit, and at the moment of truth, your investor turns to you and says, “You know, the business has slipped; we need to recalculate my shares…” Now you are in a bad situation that is getting worse.
 While the deal may be worse, you may have no choice but to take it anyway.
 Yuck.

 Henry Ford said, “Hustle while you wait.”
-(That’s probably my favorite quote ever!)
-You will most likely spend quite a bit of time waiting while raising capital.
-However, if you let that go and instead get busy with what matters – building your business – you will feel better about yourself, have a firmer grasp on your company’s future, and become a more desirable investment option for investors.
+(One of my all-time favorite quotes) You will most likely spend quite a bit of time waiting while raising capital.
+However, if you let that go and get busy with what matters – building your business – you will feel better about yourself, have a firmer grasp on your company’s future, and become an even more desirable investment opportunity for investors.

 Your secret weapon that builds your business!